Oil dives 4 percent to five-year low as selling snowballs

-NEW YORK World oil prices slid another 4 percent to new five-year lows on Monday, as expectations of a deeper slump next year and a prediction by a core OPEC member that crude will remain at $65 for several months triggered another round of selling.
+NEW YORK Oil dived 4 percent to new five-year lows on Monday, as Wall Street expectations of a deeper price slump next year and a Kuwaiti prediction for $65 crude set off one of the biggest declines this year.

-The chief executive of Kuwait's national oil company said oil prices were likely to remain around $65 a barrel for the next six to seven months, the latest indication that Gulf producers were content to ride out the latest rout.
+The chief executive of Kuwait's national oil company said oil prices were likely to remain around $65 a barrel for the next six to seven months, the latest indication that Gulf producers are content to ride out the rout.

-The pessimistic outlook deepened the decline in a market that many traders now see as having little chance of rebounding.
+The pessimistic outlook deepened the decline in a market that many traders see as a one-way bet for the time being.

 “When these things go lower, they tend to go much farther than people anticipated,” said Tariq Zahir at Tyche Capital.
 “I definitely think we’re going to keep heading lower, everyone is trying to pick a bottom.”